alocha/pinteresting/README.md

 # One month Rails

-this is the pinteresting sample application for
+This is the pinteresting sample application for
 [*one month rails*][http://onemonthrails.com]

 by [Mattan Griffel](http://mattangrifflel.com)